rockstor/rockstor-doc/installation/installer-howto.rst

 Dashboard and System updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the GPLv2 + licensed "rockstor" package stands on the shoulders of numerous OSS giants, it is possible to update all upstream, read openSUSE/SuSE, provided/curated packages via the flashing icon to the left of the "Uses openSUSE ..." text in the top right of the Web-UI:
+As the entirety of this installer stands on the shoulders of numerous OSS giants, it is possible to update all upstream, read openSUSE/SuSE, provided/curated packages via the flashing icon to the left of the "Uses openSUSE ..." text in the top right of the Web-UI: